 Frequently Asked Questions

 Q: What's your charity rating?

 A: GlobalGiving has been awarded the highest possible rating by Charity Navigator, BBB Wise Giving Alliance, and GuideStar.
 You can click on these logos to verify our rating.

-A: All donations to this fund will support relief and recovery efforts in affected regions in East Africa.
-The Fund will help first responders conduct search and rescue operations and meet survivors' urgent needs, including the provision of medical care, food, agriculture, and nutrition assistance.
-Once initial relief work is complete, this fund will transition to support longer-term recovery efforts—largely led by local organizations.
+A: All donations to this fund will support relief and recovery efforts in the region(s) affected by this specific disaster.
+The fund will initially help first responders conduct search and rescue operations and meet survivors' urgent needs, including the provision of shelter, medical care, food, and clean water.
+Once initial relief work is complete, money from this fund will be allocated by GlobalGiving for longer-term recovery efforts—largely led by local organizations.
 All of GlobalGiving’s nonprofit partners are vetted.

-Q: What makes GlobalGiving's approach to disaster relief different from other nonprofits?
+Q: What makes GlobalGiving different from other nonprofits?

 Read more about how this approach has helped after other disasters:

 Q: What's the benefit of GlobalGiving's approach for donors?

 A: For donors, GlobalGiving provides a trusted way to help quickly and effectively without having to do a lot of research.
 Donors can support both immediate relief and long-term recovery with donations to our relief fund.
 Every nonprofit that receives funds must commit to sending reports regularly, and we typically conduct site visits to check on the work being done.
 Donors will receive updates on progress reported by GlobalGiving’s nonprofit partners.